frederic-perez/AmE-dictionary/data/idioms.md

 __caught with your pants down__ To be found in an embarrassing situation.
 __cause a stir__ _ChatGPT is the latest artificial intelligence (AI) chatbot to cause a stir._
 __cautionary tale__ :three::hammer:
-__chafe at the bit__ To be impatient and/or eager for something to happen or over some delay.
-Used to liken someone to an overexcited horse straining against its bit (the metal piece of the harness that fits between its jaws).
+__chafe at the bit__ :two: To be impatient and/or eager for something to happen or over some delay.
+Used to liken someone to an overexcited horse straining against its bit (the metal piece of the harness that fits between its jaws). _The crowd chafed at the bit to see the unveiling of the new building._
 __chain reaction__ /CHAYN ree-ak-shuhn/ A series of events wherein the outcome of each instance specifically influences or causes the next.
 The phrase comes from the occurrence of such reactions in chemistry and physics. _Deciding to take a course studying James Joyce in college set up a chain reaction that ultimately led me to move to Ireland._
 __chalk and cheese__ :two: A phrase used to emphasize that two people or things are very different from one another. _Good luck getting those two to talk to each other—they’re like chalk and cheese._
 __chalk it up__ To link something that has happened to a particular reason or circumstance. _Don’t get too down on yourselves after this loss, boys.
 Let’s just chalk it up to inexperience and move on._
 __chance of a lifetime__ An extremely important and/or fortuitous opportunity, especially one that is not likely to ever present itself again.
 Often (but not always) used hyperbolically.
-__chances are__ :four: It seems likely (that something will happen or be the case). _Chances are that my parents are throwing me a surprise party.
+__chances are__ :five: It seems likely (that something will happen or be the case). _Chances are that my parents are throwing me a surprise party.
 Why else would they change the subject every time I mention my birthday?_
 __change of heart__
 __change tack__ To employ a different method or approach in addressing a particular situation. _They have not been receptive to our offers thus far, so we need to change tack._
 __chapter and verse__